Start An LLC in South Carolina

 And if you’re not ready to file yet, that’s okay!
 Take your time filling out your articles below.
 Your progress will be saved in our free tool.
 When you’re ready to file, you can submit the form yourself or hire us.

-Setting up your South Carolina LLC is a lot of work.
-Do it right, and you’ll be set up for success.
-Cut corners and life will be harder in the long run.
+Setting up your South Carolina LLC is a lot of work!
+You want to avoid mistakes, double and triple-check your Articles of Organization to avoid rejection.
 Let us help form your South Carolina LLC.
-We take care of everything—beginning to end—to set you up for success.
+We take care of everything—beginning to end—while you focus on what matters to your business.

 Here’s what’s included when you sign up for our South Carolina LLC Formation Service:

-• SC business presence today: business domain, website, SSL, email, and phone
+- SC business identity today: business domain, website, SSL, email, and phone

-For $274 total (state fees and a year of registered agent service INCLUDED), we set up your South Carolina LLC in a way that protects your privacy by listing our business address on public filings, not your address.
-We also make sure your business has all the tools and resources to go live on the web ASAP by including a year free of your own web domain, along with 90 days free of your own website, SSL, business email, and local business phone number (easily accessible on your device using our iOS or Android app).
+For $149 + state fees, we will set up your South Carolina LLC in a way that protects your privacy by listing our business address on public filings, not your address.
+We also make sure your business has all the tools and resources to establish your online presence by including a year free of web domain, along with 90 days free of hosting, SSL (web security protocol), business email, and local business phone number (easily accessible on your device using our iOS or Android app).

 How much does our South Carolina LLC Formation cost?